-- (1) Member and Committee fees have been incorporated into the Board Member Retainer. - (2) Consists of \$60,000 Board Member Retainer and \$60,000 retainer for acting as Chair of the Board. - (3) Consists of \$60,000 Board Member Retainer and \$15,000 retainer for acting as Chair of the Board.
+(1) Member and Committee fees have been incorporated into the Board Member Retainer.

+(2) Consists of \$60,000 Board Member Retainer and \$60,000 retainer for acting as Chair of the Board.

+(3) Consists of \$60,000 Board Member Retainer and \$15,000 retainer for acting as Chair of the Audit Committee.

-The following table discloses the compensation paid or payable, directly or indirectly, by or on behalf of the Company during Fiscal 2022 to its current non-executive Directors.
+The following table discloses the compensation paid or payable, directly or indirectly, by or on behalf of the Company during the six month period ended December 31, 2022, to its current non-executive Directors.
 The CEO does not receive compensation as a member of the Board of Directors of the Company.
-For details on the CEO's compensation, see the "Executive Compensation".
+For details on the CEO's compensation, see "Executive Compensation".